-Under the general direction of the Chief of Police, the Emergency Management Division provides assistance in University-level planning (including the Crisis and Emergency Management Plan, Continuity Plan, and Hazard Mitigation Plan) as necessary.
+The Emergency Management Division provides assistance in University-level planning (including the Crisis and Emergency Management Plan, Continuity Plan, and Hazard Mitigation Plan) as necessary.
 The Emergency Management Division may also conduct associated training, exercising, and outreach activities in support of the emergency management program.
-The division is responsible for the Durham, Manchester and School of Law campuses.
+The division is responsible for the Durham, Manchester and Franklin Pierce School of Law campuses.

 The Emergency Management Division also serves as a Liaison to local Police, Fire and EMS Departments as well as local hospital emergency departments.
 Serves as the liaison to State of NH Homeland Security & Emergency Management as well as to Federal Partners.